 Venice had been an essential stop on the Grand Tour since the 1700s.
-Past visitors had returned home with views and portraits, but the late 1880s tourists wanted more.
-The cheeky, flirtatious girls painted by von Blaas proved to be very popular with European buyers.
+Past visitors had returned home with views and portraits, but by the late 1880s tourists wanted more.
+The women painted by von Blaas proved to be very popular with European buyers.
 The model in the picture must have been a favourite with the painter as she appears frequently in his works of the late 1880s and early 1890s.

-Eugene von Blass (1834-1931) specialised in painting Venetian ‘beauties’ in contemporary genre settings.
-His particular interest was the depiction of beautiful Italian women at work such as washerwomen, fruit and flower vendors and, as in this case, water-carriers, although he also painted carnival scenes and portraits.
+Eugene de Blaas’ (also known as Eugene von Blaas) particular interest was the depiction of Italian women at work such as washerwomen, fruit and flower vendors and, as in this case, water-carriers, although he also painted carnival scenes and portraits.